 All Things Biltmore • 12/21/21

 “You’ll taste our passion for perseverance in this new Biltmore® Reserve Chardonnay North Carolina 2020 Barrel Select wine,” said Sharon Fenchak, Biltmore winemaker.

 “The grapes for this smooth, buttery Chardonnay were carefully nurtured by Philip Oglesby, Vineyard Supervisor, and his crew,” Sharon said.
 “From planting and tending the vines to caring for them throughout the growing season and harvesting the grapes by hand in late September and early October, the vineyard team ensured that we had the best possible fruit to begin this project.”

 According to Sharon, the grapes aren’t the only part of this wine that represents the estate.

 “Once this medium-bodied golden Chardonnay was ready to be fermented and aged, we transferred it into a group of very special barrels,” said Sharon.

-For the first time in the estate’s winemaking history, wood from oak trees that were grown on the estate was shippied to Seguin Moreau, an artisan barrel-making firm.
+For the first time in the estate’s winemaking history, wood from oak trees that were grown on the estate was shipped to Seguin Moreau, an artisan barrel-making firm.
 Now anchored in Napa, California, the company originated in France in 1838 and continues to provide high-quality barrels to the wine industry today.